robinstrom/docker-java11-springboot/README.md

 Creating the Dockerfile:

 To have a project running in a Docker container, we need a Dockerfile.
-So after you've created your Spring Boot project, create a file called Dockerfile.
+So after you've created your Spring Boot project, create a file called Dockerfile in your project folder.

 If we don't want to write everything from scratch, there are a lot of great Base-Images on DockerHub (https://hub.docker.com/).
 For this project, we want a base-image with an OS that is able to run Java 11.
 OpenJDK has a lot of different Images to choose from uploaded on Docker Hub,